 STARVED WOOD SEDGE

-A unique sedge, at one time the rarest plant in the UK.
+A unique sedge, and at one time this was considered the rarest plant in the UK.

-Rarity: 2 native sites in the south of England with a further 3 re-introduction sites.
+Rarity: there are only 2 native sites in the south of England with a further 3 re-introduction sites.

 Cause of decline: Loss of woodland management.